Need a holiday? This little stone cottage in the Cornish countryside looks like the perfect spot for one.

 Pull the cork on a good bottle of wine and cook up a hearty supper to enjoy beneath the soft glow of the chandelier.
 Curl up in the antique armchair by the inglenook fire and discover more about the local history through reading tales of the Cornish smugglers who once frequented the coves nearby.

 The enclosed walled garden plays host to a mix of topiary and soft planting against a chalky backdrop of shutterboard cladding to create a design typical of a manicured Chelsea roof garden, setting the scene for sophisticated al fresco dining and sunshine reclining.

 There’s something about the “wonkiness” of the windows in the front of the cottage that endears it to me even more.
 It looks like a cottage a child might draw or something, doesn’t it? 🙂

-Thanks to Unique Home Stays for sharing this property with us.
+Thanks to Unique Home Stays for telling me about this house.

 Want to visit Sweetpea Cottage in Cornwall?
 Check the listing for rental information.